-> Here is my real life example.
-The day before I finished Pick Up Your Pencils, Begin, a major magazine emailed about writing an article on a topic highly relevant to this work!
+Here is my real-life example.
+The day before I finished Pick Up Your Pencils, Begin, a major magazine emailed me about writing an article on a topic highly relevant to this work!
 Wow!!!!!
 They need photos of the installation, so now I need to find an exhibition space.

 This wasn't magic.
-I have also been working on documenting the construction of this artwork, writing about it on my web site, Facebook, my blog, Crafthaus and other social networking sites.
+I have also been working on documenting the construction of this artwork, writing about it on my website, Facebook, blog, Crafthaus, and other social networking sites.

-Apparently editors and writers spend some of their time "trolling" the internet for ideas and new work.
+Apparently, editors and writers spend some of their time "trolling" the internet for ideas and new work.
 Marthe Le Van, editor for Lark Books talked about this during her presentation for the Professional Development Seminar.
-A lesson to all of us to keep making your work, documenting your progress, never give up...steady progress wins the race!
+A lesson to all of us to keep making our work, documenting our progress, never give up...steady progress wins the race!

 MAKE WORK YOU WANT TO MAKE and then... find an exhibition space.